O1ahmad/ansible-role-lotus/README.md

 #### Config

-Configuration of the `lotus` client can be expressed in a config file written in [TOML](https://github.com/toml-lang/toml), a minimal markup language.
-To get an idea how the config should look, reference this [example](https://gist.github.com/0x0I/dd3e7e4fbb1b9feaf147c216ebfacff0) (installed by default).
+Configuration of the `lotus` client can be expressed in a config file written in [TOML](https://github.com/toml-lang/toml), a minimal markup language. **Note:** This file can be found under the directory specified by the `LOTUS_PATH` (for the lotus client/service) or `LOTUS_STORAGE_PATH` (for the lotus miner) environment variables.
+For an idea of the available configuration options, reference this [example](https://gist.github.com/0x0I/dd3e7e4fbb1b9feaf147c216ebfacff0) (installed by default).

 _The following variables can be customized to manage the content of this TOML configuration:_